Structured learning of rigid-body dynamics: A survey and unified view from a robotics perspective: A glimpse on analytical rigid-body mechanics

+\paragraph{Non-ideal constraint forces} Oftentimes, constraint forces are not ideal and do virtual work.
+In such a case, \citet{udwadia2002foundations} proposed to divide the constraint force into an ideal part $\FI$ and a non-ideal part $\Fdi$ doing virtual work.
+The forces $\Fdi$ are dissipative and therefore can be seen as being part of $\Fd$ as long as the respective constraints are active.
+Oftentimes, $\FI$ causes $\Fdi$.
+For example, the friction force $\Fdi$ between a robot's foot and a surface is caused by the normal force $\FI$ that the foot applies onto the surface.
+As emphasized by \citet{udwadia2000nonideal}, the part of any arbitrary force which is doing virtual work, $\F^{\prime}$, writing $\delta q^\transp \F^{\prime}\neq 0$, must have the same direction as $\delta q$ and hence

-\paragraph{Gauss' principle and the Udwadia-Kalaba equation} Many different dynamic formulations for $\FI$ in terms of implicit constraints and the unconstrained dynamics equations have been proposed in literature.
+\paragraph{ODE form of the EOM for implicitly constrained systems} Many different dynamic formulations for $\FI$ in terms of implicit constraints and the unconstrained dynamics equations have been proposed in literature.
 For example, \citet{aghili2005unified} details several dynamics equations of implicitly holonomic constrained systems.
-In the following, we show the use of implicit constraint knowledge to describe an alternative dynamics formulation based on Gauss' principle.
-Gauss \cite{gauss1829neues} observed that the acceleration caused by an ideal constraint force $\ddot{q}_I=M^{-1}\FI$ minimizes a quadratic functional

-The above equation, being referred to as \emph{Gauss' principle of least constraint}, uniquely defines the length of the vector $\ddot{q}_{\text{I}}$.
-The combination of Gauss' principle with D'Alembert's principle lead to the \emph{Udwadia-Kalaba equation} \cite{udwadia2002foundations, udwadia2007analytical, udwadia1992new} which provides an EOM for an implicitly constrained Lagrangian system as
+Alternatively, for the case of independent implicit constraints and a positive-definite mass matrix, applying the matrix inversion lemma on \eqref{eq:index3} yields the description of the EOM in ODE form

+\citet{udwadia2006explicit} showed that \eqref{eq:UKE11} is a special case of the so called Udwadia-Kalaba equation, which yields EOM for systems with positive \emph{semi}-definite inertia matrix and dependent implicit constraint equations.
+An introduction to the usage of the Udwadia-Kalaba equation for robot control is given in \citep{peters2008unifying}.
 Note that $\FI=A^T(AM^{-1}A^T)^{-1}(b - AM^{-1}\F)$ yields an explicit form for the Lagrange multiplier parametrization in terms of the constraining equation \eqref{eq:constraining_equation}.
-Rearranging this equations yields
+Rearranging \eqref{eq:UKE11} yields